1989–90 Australian region cyclone season: Tropical Storm 02S

-Tropical Storm 02S existed from July 14 to July 16.
+Tropical Storm 02S existed from 14 July to 16 July.

 Tropical Cyclone Pedro

-At 0:00 UTC on November 6, the BOM detected an area of low pressure within a monsoonal trough near 7.8°S, 97.2°E., which gradually organized while drifting westward for the next couple of days.
-On November 8, the disturbance strengthened into a tropical cyclone and was named Pedro.
+At 0:00 UTC on 6 November, the BOM detected an area of low pressure within a monsoonal trough near 7.8°S, 97.2°E., which gradually organized while drifting westward for the next couple of days.
+On 8 November, the disturbance strengthened into a tropical cyclone and was named Pedro.
 The cyclone continued to intensify before reaching its peak intensity at 13:00 UTC on November 10 with 10-minute sustained winds of around 70 mph and a minimum pressure of 982 mbar, with a short-lived eye visible on satellite imagery.
 As Pedro moved southward, strong vertical wind shear left the low-level center bare and displaced convection to the northwestern side of the storm.
-At 0:00 UTC on November 13, Pedro's winds weakened below gale-force and the system degenerated into a remnant system, which dissipated the following day.
+At 0:00 UTC on 13 November, Pedro's winds weakened below gale-force and the system degenerated into a remnant system, which dissipated the following day.

 Pedro passed within 85 mi of Cocos Island, where a peak wind gust of around 85 mph was recorded.
 At least 7.9 in of precipitation fell on the island within a 24-hour period, causing localized flooding.
 A palm plantation and loading wharf were damaged by the storm.